whit7990/usports-fb-xml-check/README.md

 - View the XML_Play_Validator.ipynb in Github and it will have a link to Open in Colab in the upper left
 - Click Connect in the upper right
 - Click Run All in the top bar
+  - You may be prompted with a warning that the Colab will have access to your Google resources.
+Click Run Anways.
+The Colab only accesses the XML file.
 - You will be prompted in the first cell to upload the XML.
-Select the XMl file in question and click upload
+Click Choose File and select the XML file in question and click upload.
 - Wait for the process to complete and scroll to the bottom
 - In the last cell there will be a report that you can review with the issues detected